- Our Work

 |Mid-Year Briefing and Member Forum|

-Join us virtually, August 5th & 6th, for an exclusive opportunity to participate in interactive discussions on pressing topics that impact industry and government nationally in the current environment.
-These webinars will be centered around the lessons learned, best practices, leveraged technologies, and funding opportunities during this Pandemic.
-Sessions will focus on how COVID-19 has impacted business operations for both industry and government while hearing from practitioners who are dealing with these issues first-hand and solutions providers that are helping combat these matters.
+IJIS held their annual Mid-Year Briefing virtually on August 5th & 6th.
+It was an exclusive opportunity to participate in interactive discussions on pressing topics that have impacted industry and government nationally in the current environment.
+These webinars were centered around the lessons learned, best practices, leveraged technologies, and funding opportunities during this Pandemic.
+Sessions focused on how COVID-19 has impacted business operations for both industry and government while hearing from practitioners who are dealing with these issues first-hand and solutions providers that are helping combat these matters.

 Combating the COVID-19 Pandemic: Lessons Learned from the Field